kabaloofri/kabaloofri/README.md

 # 💫 About Me:
 Hi!
-I'm a passionate developer with experience in C, C++, C#, Assembly, and Python.
+I'm a developer with experience in C, C++, C#, Assembly, and Python.
 I enjoy game development with Unity, building scuffed games.

 _"clean code with errors, is better than spaghetti code that works"_